dexkum-2myzZy-jipzid/leetcode/Note/java_cheat_sheet.md

      - `list.add("Apple");`
      - `list.get(0); // Accessing elements`
      - `list.remove(i); // Removing elements, i is index`
+     - `set(int index, E element)`: Replaces the element at the specified position in the list with the specified element.

 2. **LinkedList**:
    - Description: Implements List and Deque interfaces; useful for efficient insertion and removal at both ends.